 - 4 cloves Garlic, minced

 - 1 Tablespoon Italian Seasoning (store bought or homemade)

 - 1 Tablespoon All-Purpose Flour (can use a gluten free all-purpose flour if needed)

-- ½ cup Red Wine (sub 2 Tbsp Red Wine Vinegar mixed with 6 Tbsp Chicken Stock)
+- ½ cup Red Wine (sub 2 tablespoon Red Wine Vinegar mixed with 6 tablespoon Chicken Stock)

 - 1 ½ cup Chicken or Vegetable Stock

 - Season beef on both sides with kosher salt, black pepper, and garlic powder.

 - Heat a large skillet with cooking oil over medium-high heat.
 When oil begins to shimmer, add beef and sear on both sides until deep golden brown, 5 to 6 minutes per side.

 - Transfer meat to the bowl of a slow cooker (leave skillet over heat).